Social Media Guide

 - Post messages that are timely and relevant—the half-life of a tweet is about 18 minutes.

-- If someone says something you like or agree with, like the post and retweet it to engage users and increase your following.
+- Like posts that you agree with and retweet them to engage users and increase your following.

-Instagram is an online photo sharing, video sharing, and social networking service that enables its users to take photos and videos, apply digital filters to them, and create short-lived "Stories" with a 24-hour life.
+Instagram is an online photo sharing, video sharing, and social networking platform that enables its users to take photos and videos, apply digital filters to them, and create short-lived "Stories" with a 24-hour life.
 Facebook owns Instagram, so photos can easily be shared across both platforms.